You are here

-The Bachelor of Applied Science in Informatics introduces students to the core idea of informatics in a discipline-independent form.
+The Bachelor of Applied Science with an emphasis in Informatics introduces students to the core idea of informatics in a discipline-independent form.
 Students in the Informatics program will be prepared for careers in software development, network management and planning, marketing, or technology management.

 The term Informatics describes the study and practice of creating, storing, manipulating and sharing information.
 It uses computation as a universal tool to solve problems in other fields, communication, and to express ideas.
 Informatics students develop a strong base of theoretical and practical interdisciplinary experiences.

-- AAS degree or employment background in IT field
+- AAS degree from a regionally accredited institution or employment background in IT field

 UA South maintains a variety of tools to help you plan your education.
 We include them here for your reference.
 To make a personalized plan for your UA South education, contact us!

 In addition to Foundations, General Education, and your Major coursework, Bachelor of Applied Science programs share a common core of six courses designed to meet employer needs and strengthen your academic skills culminating in a capstone experience in your major field.

 UA Degree Search provides an overview of the major, four year plans, transfer pathways, and career opportunities: